EN 13034

 Hazchem has undertaken additional testing to EN 13034 for Petrol and Diesel – 2 liquids used daily by our customers.
 We can share these results with you on request and help you understand further the benefits HAZTEC® Workwear which is certified to EN 13034 can offer.

-Washing EN 13034 Workwear
+Washing EN 13034 Workwear (Woven – not Non-Woven Type 5/6 Disposables)

 When the fabric is new, the EN 13034 treatment is also new and able to protect at its maximum level.
 Washing cycles however will reduce the performance of the treatment and if continued protection is required, the garments should be retreated.
-Whilst this can be performed in a domestic washing machine, the drying cycle is also equally important to reset the treatment onto the fabric.
+Whilst this can be performed in a domestic washing machine, the drying cycle is also equally important to reapply the treatment onto the fabric.
 This process of retreatment is best done by a professional laundry, and we recommend you discuss this with your provider.
-Please find information about PHS HERE.
+Please find information about PHS here.

 Understanding Type 6 versus Type PB6 under EN 13034